When Life Gives You Kanchkola, Make Kofta Out It!

 Does it ever happen to you that you buy something but later regret doing that completely?
 Well, that is exactly what happened with me when I bought a bunch of Green Bananas on my previous visit to the local grocery store.
 I regretted my decision almost the moment I came back home.
 Till then it was too late and I had to figure out something out of these Kanchkolas or Green Bananas or Plantains.
 It was after several cups of coffee and head-banging that this kanchkolar kofta Bengali recipe came to me.

 Many Bengali randhunis would swear by the gun or benefits of kanchkola or green bananas.
 Extremely rich in Iron and several vitamins and minerals, it is a tried & tested dose of medicine for upset stomach.
-So much so that the moment you declare the rumblings in your stomach, your mother would start her kanchkolar jhol aka the plantain stew with vegetables like aubergine, potato and even a piece or two of fish.
+So much so that the moment you declare the rumblings in your stomach, your mother would get on with her kanchkolar jhol aka the plantain stew with vegetables like aubergine, potato and even a piece or two of fish.
 This mildly spiced stew is almost a fixed menu for next 2-3 days or till you forcefully convince her that you are absolutely fine and need to get back to the normal diet in order to gain your palate.

 Jokes aside, I recently realized that a humble Green Banana can be given such a glam makeover with a touch of spice and some sparable moments in kitchen.
 A kanchkolar kofta, if done well can any day give a meat-based dish run for money.